by David La Chapelle

 Patterns of change all oscillate within nested domains which help

-maintain the health of the whole organism and are energized from the web
+maintain the health of the whole organism and are energized from

 of their connections to the whole.
 The Gaia principle is one such